ABHIGYAN-MOHANTA/skia-labs/README.md

 * steps to reproduce
 * shader code (if relevant)

 ## 📄 **License**

-MIT License — free to use, modify, and build upon.
+MIT License, free to use, modify, and build upon.

 ## ⭐ **Support the Project**

 If you like this project, consider starring the repo:

 👉 [skia-labs](https://github.com/ABHIGYAN-MOHANTA/skia-labs) ⭐

 ## **Made with passion for shaders and graphics.**